UPDATED LTC Tax Info from The LTCpro®

 However, if the benefits are "indemnity" or "cash benefits" (marked as "Per diem" on 1099-LTC), tax return reporting of the Form 1099-LTC amount IS required and a portion of the benefits may be taxable.
 (Reported on IRS From 8853)

-Tax-Free Per Diem Limit INCREASING to $420/day ($12,775/month) for claims paid in 2023.
+Tax-Free Per Diem Limit increasing to $420/day ($12,775/month) for claims paid in 2025.

-Example: In 2022, an indemnity benefit of $430 per day would produce a taxable income of $40 per day unless paid care expenses also equal or exceed $430 per day.
+Example: In 2024, an indemnity benefit of $450 per day would produce a taxable income of $40 per day unless paid care expenses also equal or exceed $450 per day.

-NOTE: If benefits are received from BOTH a reimbursement and a per diem (indemnity) contract in the same year, the reimbursement benefits must then also be reported on Form 8853 and reconciled along with the per diem benefits, potentially exposing the total benefits received to taxation above the per diem limit.
+NOTE: If benefits are received from BOTH a reimbursement and a per diem (indemnity) contract in the same year, the reimbursement benefits must then also be reported on Form 8853 and reconciled along with the per diem benefits, potentially exposing the total, combined benefits received to taxation above the per diem limit.

 DEDUCTION OF PREMIUMS